EU urges Rwanda to stop supporting M23 rebels in DR Congo

 UN experts' report

-Borrell's comments came after a UN experts' report on DR Congo indicated it had collected proof of "direct intervention" by Rwandan defence forces inside DRC territory between at least November 2021 and last October.
+Borrell's comments came after details from a leaked UN experts' report on DR Congo indicated that there was proof of "direct intervention" by Rwandan defence forces inside DRC territory between at least November 2021 and last October.

 Kigali sees the FDLR as a threat which justifies interventions inside the DRC.